mjawwad19/MKS22X-FinalProject/README.md

 [Day 0] 5/17/19:
   - Jawwad created the repo and began the Block class.
+    - x, y, color, accesor and mutator for color.

 [Day 1] 5/18/19:
   - Kevin created the playing field, score, and line boxes (using the NES font, can update itself as normally text stays on screen).
   - Kevin created PShapes for all 7 tetrominoes (colored appropriately).
-(He wanted to solo this)
+(He wanted to solo this) using vertices.

   - Jawwad, after some experimenting with numbers, was able to create a double array of blocks centered on top of the playing field.
     - In the future, the piece lock feature will feed blocks into this array!

 [Day 2] 5/19/19:
   - Jawwad considered making the individual pieces implement a piece class... but nah.
+Proved harder than it was worth.
     - Jawwad experiments and pushes through PShape Hell and tries to get a working piece with movement, or just not moving when not allowed
     - all work and no play makes jawwad a crazy man.
   - Jawwad figured out an easier way to create the pieces using PShape and children --- in line with how the the grid and blocks are formatted.